vfom4enkov/cpp-instance-manager/README.md

 - *Lock pool* - an instance is created if the pool is not full or the thread is blocked until another instance returns to the pool
 - *Soft pool* - an instance is created if the pool is empty.
 At the end of usage instance returns to the pool or deleted if the pool is full

+Examples:
-2. Example registration of lock pool for 10 instances
+2. registration of lock pool for 10 instances
-3. Example registration of multiple instance by default (or add `.AsMultipleInstance()`)
+3. registration of multiple instance by default (or add `.AsMultipleInstance()`)
-4. Example registration of single instance
+4. registration of single instance

 ### Keys